 As of this listing, we have also listed a nearly identical specimen but from an Steppe Bison (Wisent) here, an extinct Ice Age animal from Europe.
 That specimen AND this specimen would be a perfect reference specimen set to identify the differences of Aurochs and Bison (Wisent) fossils as they are very similar but having identical anatomy specimens of both animals would provide and INVALUABLE reference resource of authentic specimens for comparison, display and education.

 Fossils like this are a thing of the past.
 Today, the dredges operate completely differently than in earlier times when this skull was found.
 Today's modern dredges pulverize the gravel, subsequently destroying the fossils BEFORE they are brought up to the surface to be seen!
 This fossil is in remarkable condition considering the fragile anatomy that survived both the last Ice Age, AND the river dredge that retrieved it.

-The specimen has been cleaned and sealed in our lab.
-All molars are original and there is NO REPAIR and NO FABRICATION.
 A perfect fossil to display alongside Early Man artifacts as these animals were both hunted and worshipped by prehistoric humans.
 It is no wonder this beast was featured on innumerable prehistoric cave paintings found in Europe.
 Neanderthals and Cro-Magnons alike, must have worshipped and revered this animal, as much as they respected the danger it represented in a challenging hunt.
 A rare fossil from a beast that is seldom found in Late Pleistocene fossil collections.